raymondworkshop/old.myblog/about.md

 I am an active learner.
 I have a BS in Electroic and Information Engineering from [Wuhan University](https://www.sciencemag.org/collections/celebrating-125-years-academic-excellence-wuhan-university-1893-2018?fbclid=IwAR0RzFSkpxaI8wk61JDnE7p6SWr7SlKXLyoFHkrg4-iqKGiRyE2gZfaGl8s), and a MS in Computer Science from [The Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html).
 I also hold a Diploma in International Business Communication from HKU.
 <br>

-I believe that "The good life is one inspired by love and guided by knowledge".
+I speak Jin, Madarin, English, Cantonese and Japanese (basic).
 All opinions here are my own.